Skip to content

 Sources

-The Central Bank's pages do not publish authorisation dates or passporting in machine-readable form, so we backfill those fields from the EBA EUCLID register, the European Banking Authority's pan-EU record of payment and e-money institutions.
+For the EMI, PI and AISP registers, the Central Bank's pages do not publish authorisation dates or passporting in machine-readable form, so we backfill those fields from theEBA EUCLID register, the European Banking Authority's pan-EU record of payment and e-money institutions.
 Records are matched on the Central Bank reference number (for example C187865), never on name similarity.
-This is what powers the headline figure ("X new Irish fintech authorisations so far in 2026") and the new-authorisations-by-year table: both are computed from EBA-published authorisation dates, not estimated.
-The MiCA crypto-asset register has no equivalent date source yet, so CASPs are excluded from dated figures rather than guessed.
+This is what powers the headline figure ("X new Irish credit and payments authorisations so far in 2026") and the new-authorisations-by-year table: both are computed from EBA-published authorisation dates, not estimated.
+The MiCA crypto-asset, retail credit, high cost credit, bureaux de change, credit servicer and crowdfunding registers have no equivalent date source, so those entities are excluded from dated figures rather than guessed.

-Where a firm can be matched, we enrich its record with company-registration data from the Companies Registration Office (company number, incorporation date).
+Where a firm can be matched, we enrich its record with company-registration data from the Companies Registration Office(company number, incorporation date).
 CRO enrichment is best-effort and never blocks publication: if the match is uncertain, we leave the field empty rather than guess.

 For journalists

-Every number on the tracker can be cited as "according to the Vendors.ie Fintech Register Tracker" with a link to the headline anchor or to an individual change event's permalink in the change feed.
+Every number on the tracker can be cited as "according to the Vendors.ie Fintech Register Tracker" with a link to the headline anchor or to an individual change event's permalink in thechange feed.
 Counts are reproducible: the snapshots and the change ledger live in a public Git repository, so you can verify what we said on any given date.
 If you need the underlying JSON for a story, it is committed alongside the site source.

 Cadence